Browse

 Vassari (1511 – 1574) writes that a gold coin, 1 Dukaten, was beaten into thin sheets of gold leaf and produced between 120 and 145 sheets.
 Today the same amount of gold produces 1200 leafs with a sheet thickness of 1/8000 mm.

-Gold leaf cannot be handled by touching it with the hand; instead fine combs made of squirrel hair are used to transfer the leaf.
+Gold leaf cannot be handled by touching it with the hand.

-The shine of the gold is determined not only by the quality of the metal leaf, but mainly by the constancy and smoothness of the ground and the adhesive used.
+The shine of the gold is not only determined by the quality of the metal leaf, but mainly by the smoothness of the ground and the consistency of adhesive used.

 Water gilding on gesso and bole can be burnished to a high shine, whilst oil gilding cannot be burnished and presents a more matt finish.